Florey

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Florey has a median taxpayer income of $60,036 and an average income of $67,862 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-These figures are in line with national averages, contrasting with the Australian Capital Territory's median income of $72,206 and average income of $85,981.
-By September 2025, based on Wage Price Index growth of 9.26%, current estimates would be approximately $65,595 (median) and $74,146 (average).
-Census data indicates that household, family, and personal incomes in Florey rank highly nationally, between the 71st and 80th percentiles.
-The earnings profile shows that 33.2% of locals (1,563 people) fall into the $1,500 - $2,999 weekly income category, similar to the metropolitan region where 34.3% occupy this bracket.
-Florey displays considerable affluence with 30.9% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 13.8% of income, while strong earnings rank residents within the 74th percentile for disposable income.
-The area's SEIFA income ranking places it in the 7th decile.
+The median taxpayer income in Florey is $60,036, with an average of $67,862, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is comparable to national averages, differing from the Australian Capital Territory's median income of $72,206 and average income of $85,981.
+By September 2025, estimated incomes would be approximately $65,595 (median) and $74,146 (average), based on a 9.26% Wage Price Index growth since financial year 2023.
+In Florey, household, family, and personal incomes rank highly, between the 71st and 80th percentiles nationally.
+The earnings profile shows that 33.2% of locals (1,563 people) earn between $1,500 and $2,999 weekly, similar to the metropolitan region where 34.3% fall into this bracket.
+The suburb demonstrates affluence with 30.9% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing expenses account for 13.8% of income.
+Residents rank in the 74th percentile for disposable income, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income